NandaChaves/NandaChaves/README.md

 ### 🚀 Projetos em Destaque

 - **[The Kainten Lab](https://kaitenlab2-0.infinityfreeapp.com/?i=1)** 🎩‧₊˚ ⋅ 🥢🍜‧₊˚ ⋅
-  - Description: Responsive management clone platform for restaurants, with CRUD functionalities to optimize the control of reservations, tables, and staff. <b>[Tecs </b>]: PHP, MYSQL, Jquery, Json
+  - 📝Description: Responsive management clone platform for restaurants, with CRUD functionalities to optimize the control of reservations, tables, and staff. <b>[Tecs </b>]: PHP, MYSQL, Jquery, Json
+  - 🔍Problem: The original design created friction in the user journey, with external redirects (Google Maps) that caused users to leave the site and a lack of visual clarity in the menus.
+  - 💡The Solution: I redesigned the interface with a focus on user retention.
+I implemented dynamic hover states for dishes (to increase interactivity), added clear “reservation required” notices to the checkout process, and embedded the map directly into the footer.
+      ⚙️⚙️No backend, desenvolvi um sistema administrativo robusto para alocar automaticamente a mesa ideal conforme o número de pessoas ao confirmar uma reserva, analizar a porcentagem de ocupação diária em tempo real.

 - **[ADVANCE - Lighting & Electrical Distributors ](https://advancelighting.pt/)** 💡🔦🔋🔌
-  - Description: A digital platform focused on the distribution and sale of professional LED lighting solutions and electrical materials. <b>[Tecs </b>]: React.js, MYSQL, PHP, Node.js, Figma, Canva.
+  - 📝Description: A digital platform focused on the distribution and sale of professional LED lighting solutions and electrical materials. <b>[Tecs </b>]: React.js, MYSQL, PHP, Node.js, Figma, Canva.
-  -
+  - 🔍Problem: The previous version(Wordpress) was static and lacked visually appeling fratures, making it difficult to quickly locate specific products in a technical catalog.
+  - 💡The Solution: Architecture and development of a comprehensive platform focused on user experience (UX) and conversion.
+The project delivers an intuitive system featuring multilingual support, centralized management of technicak catalogs, optimized contact forms and navigation organized by sector(Home Automation, Industrial Lighting, among others).

 - **[Iberolec](https://iberolec.com/)** 💡𖣤📱💃🏻
-  - Description: Official responsive platform for an LED product store in Madrid. <b>[Tecs </b>]: React.js, Email.js.
+  - 📝Description: Official responsive platform for an LED product store in Madrid. <b>[Tecs </b>]: React.js, Email.js.
+  - 🔍Problem: The need to build, from the ground up, a robust digital presence for the Madrid market would serve as a strategic arm of Advance Lighting, conveying professionalism and technical expertise.
+  - 💡The Solution: Architecture and development of a comprehensive platform focused on user experience (UX) and conversion.
+The project delivers an intuitive system featuring multilingual support, centralized management of technicak catalogs, optimized contact forms and navigation organized by sector(Home Automation, Industrial Lighting, among others).
+      ⚙️⚙️No backend, desenvolvi um sistema administrativo robusto para alocar automaticamente a mesa ideal conforme o número de pessoas ao confirmar uma reserva, analizar a porcentagem de ocupação diária em tempo real.
+  - 📝[Techs]: React.js, Email.js.

 ---